 Alimony isn’t a factor in every divorce, but when it is, it can be a serious consideration.
 Find out how alimony may apply to your specific case by talking with a California family law attorney.

-How Do the Courts Decide Whether to Award Temporary or Permanent Spousal Support?
+How Do the Courts Decide Whether to Award Temporary or Long-Term Spousal Support?

 How Is Alimony Calculated?